CryptoshareOrganization/Bitcoin-Transactions/readme.md

-# This is a sample code for sending bitcoin with Javascript
+# This is a bitcoin payment model

-You can find the complete tutorial on how every part of works in this article [How to send bitcoin to a friend with javascript]("https://blog.logrocket.com")